Streus/encounter/rules.md

 ### Resolving cards
 Cards you play during your turn take effect (resolve) as you play them.

-**Heal** cards resolve immediately.
+**Hero Heal** cards resolve immediately.

-**Utility** cards resolve immediately.
+**Hero Utility** cards resolve immediately.

 **Defend** cards resolve before opponent Attack cards.

 **Hero Attack** cards resolve when they are played, after the effects of any Boss Defend cards are taken into account.

-**Boss Attack** cards resolve at the end of the turn of the player they affect.
+**All Boss** cards resolve at the end of the turn of the player they affect.
 If a Boss card is moved to you when it is not your turn, it is not resolved until the end of your next turn.

 **Status** cards define the conditions in which they apply effects.
 They may apply these effects as soon as they are played.